Gerhardt 1968 Indy car-by-car histories

 Driven by: Mel Kenyon, Sonny Ates, Bruce Walkup, Denny Zimmerman and Bob Harkey.
 First race: Milwaukee (Wisconsin State Fair Park) (R20), 18 Aug 1968.
 Total of 12 recorded races.

-Having run a #36 Gerhardt-Chev on the USAC trail in 1968, Arthur W. 'Buzz' Harvey's Bulldog Stables Inc (Hardwick, Mass) added a second #26 Gerhardt-Offy towards the end of 1968 and the team ran both cars a few times early in 1969.
-Rick Muther narrowly failed to qualify the car.
+Arthur W. 'Buzz' Harvey's Bulldog Stables Inc (Hardwick, Mass) entered what was later claimed to be a new Gerhardt turbo Offy as their #26 entry at the 1969 Indy 500 for Rick Muther, who narrowly failed to qualify the car.
 It was the same shape as Gerhardt's own #16 entry, with the same outboard front suspension.
-After 1969, it was then sold to Al Loquasto (Manchester, PA) and run in 1970 and 1971 as the very popular Indy-On-A-Shoestring #26 Gerhardt turbo Offy.
+After 1969, it was then sold to Al Loquasto (Manchester, PA), who ran it in 1970 and 1971 as the very popular Indy-On-A-Shoestring #26 Gerhardt turbo Offy.
 The car was entered by Bob Raines (New York, NY) and filmmaker Judd Maze at the 1970 Indy 500 with Frank Curtis as crew chief, but blew two engines during practice and then damaged its front suspension when the throttle on its sole remaining engine stuck open, so could not qualify.
 Loquasto started at Michigan and Trenton later in 1970, and had another attempt to qualify for the 500 in 1971.
 On this occasion he crashed again during practice, on 23 May, and the car was extensively damaged.
 Repaired and sold to Carl Gehlhausen (Jasper, IN) and Jim Masson (Kansas City, KS), and entered for Jerry Karl (Manchester, PA) in 1972, with Eddie Baue (Sparta, IL) as chief mechanic.
 After Karl was released, it was driven by Tom Bigelow later in the season.
 The team acquired a 1972 Kingfish for 1973, and the subsequent history of the Gerhardt is unknown.

-Driven by: Bob Harkey, Denny Zimmerman, Rick Muther and Al Loquasto.
-First race: Trenton Speedway (R23), 22 Sep 1968.
-Total of 8 recorded races.
+Driven by: Rick Muther and Al Loquasto.
+First race: Milwaukee (Wisconsin State Fair Park) (R4), 8 Jun 1969.
+Total of 4 recorded races.